HobnobMancer/cazy_webscraper/README.md

 > This is the development branch.
 It is not stable.

 > [!IMPORTANT]
-> This branch includes a signficantly faster and light weight deployment of `cazy_webscraper`, capable
+> This branch includes a significantly faster and lightweight deployment of `cazy_webscraper`, capable
 > of compiling a local CAZyme database containing all CAZyme records from CAZy in 2m5s on a
 > standard office laptop.

 ## cazy_webscraper

 `cazy_webscraper` is an application and Python3 package for the automated retrieval of protein data from the [CAZy](http://wwww.cazy.org/) database.
-The code is distributed under the MIT license.
+The code is distributed under the MIT licence.
 The full documentation can be found at [Read the Docs](https://cazy-webscraper.readthedocs.io/en/latest/?badge=latest).

 For full details see our publication in [Microbial Genomics](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.001086), which includes example analyses.